 That's where Google's cell service came in with the launch of Project Fi back in 2015.
-This hassle-free and affordable mobile option was initially invite-only, but the network is now open to all.
-So what better time for a Project Fi review to help you figure out if the service is worth it.
-We're here to help you find out what Project Fi is all about, and whether it may be a better option than those expensive unlimited plans.
+Rebranded as Google Fi in 2018, this hassle-free and affordable mobile option was initially invite-only, but the network is now open to all.
+So what better time for a Google Fi review to help you figure out if the service is worth it.
+We're here to help you find out what Google Fi is all about, and whether it may be a better option than those expensive unlimited plans.

-Google’s Project Fi is all about data-efficiency.
+Google Fi is all about data-efficiency.
 The service automatically switches between Wi-Fi and different 4G LTE data networks to intelligently handle your connectivity.
 While many service providers have developed similar systems, they still typically rely on a single 4G LTE network.
-Project Fi's data connection, on the other hand, is handled through a partnership with T-Mobile, Sprint, and US Cellular.
+Google Fi's data connection, on the other hand, is handled through a partnership with T-Mobile, Sprint, and US Cellular.

-As a result, a device on the Project Fi network automatically detects and connects to the strongest of the three network providers for improved reliability.
-Project Fi’s system also connects to trusted public Wi-Fi locations to minimize cellular data usage while out in the world.
+As a result, a device on the Google Fi network automatically detects and connects to the strongest of the three network providers for improved reliability.
+Google Fi’s system also connects to trusted public Wi-Fi locations to minimize cellular data usage while out in the world.

-Google Offers "Unlimited Data" With Project Fi Bill Protection
+Google Offers "Unlimited Data" With Google Fi Bill Protection

 Of course, there's always a catch.
 Data speeds are slowed after 15GB of data for the single user plan only.
 Additionally, the Bill Protection plan changes based on the number of users on your Group Plan.
 See the chart below for more information: